Elaine-dev/arvestbank/dev-docs/site-studio.md

 If Acquia Site Studio sync is enabled, you can use the following commands.
 - `drush sync:export` - Exports all configuration to the sync folder as a .yml_ file.
-- `drush sync:export --filename-prefix=myfilenamehere` - Exports all configuration to the sync folder as a .yml_ file with a custom filename rather than using the websites name.
+- `drush sync:export --filename-prefix=myfilenamehere` - Exports all configuration to the sync folder as a .yml_ file with a custom filename rather than using the website name.
 - `drush sync:import --overwrite-all` - Imports all configuration from the sync folder and overwrite existing Site Studio configuration.
 - `drush sync:import --keep-all` - Imports all Site Studio configuration from the sync folder and keeps existing Site Studio configuration and only imports new configuration.